-In thoracentesis, fluid that has collected abnormally in the pleural space (pleural effusion) is removed.
-The two principal reasons to do thoracentesis are to obtain a fluid sample for diagnostic testing or to relieve shortness of breath caused by fluid compressing lung tissue.
+In thoracentesis, fluid that has collected abnormally in the pleural space (termed a pleural effusion) is removed.
+The two principal reasons to do thoracentesis are to

 If a large volume of fluid has accumulated, it may need to be removed through a plastic catheter and it may be necessary to use a fluid container that is larger than a syringe.
 The fluid may need to be drained over several days, in which case a larger tube (chest tube or drainage catheter) is left in the chest and suctioned continuously.